The Scatty Mum

 • Roll out each ball into a naan bread shape with rolling pin.
 (See notes below) Smooth the edges out with your hands and gently transfer onto a plate with a spatula ready to dry fry.

-• Heat the breads one at a time in a hot frying pan.
-You do not need any oil as the breads will dry fry in the pan.
+• Heat the breads one at a time in a hot frying pan on a medium heat.
+You do not need any oil as the bread will dry fry in the pan.

 • Fry for 3-4 minutes until starting to brown and puff up, then flip over with a spatula and cook the other side.for around 3 minutes.